 Cate Farm grows a wide variety of certified organic herb, flower, and vegetable seedlings, as well as second year perennial flowers.
 We start everything from seed here on Cate Farm.
 We constantly trial new varieties, and appreciate any suggestions you may have.

-Cate Farm seedlings can be purchased in Spring at Hunger Mt.
-Co-op in Montpelier, VT, or here at Cate Farm during our Seedling Sale weekends (May 11-12, May 18-19, May 25-26, June 1-2).
+Our Seedling Sales are finished for this season.
+Thank you for your support!
+Cate Farm seedlings can still be purchased at Hunger Mt.
+Co-op in Montpelier, VT, through the month of June.
 Sign up for our Newsletter to get more info about the farm and updates on Seedling Sales.

 Cate Farm considers burdock one of our specialties- we have been cultivating it since 1985!